KIIT Sustainability

 3. Legal Aid and Assistance Clinic

-Legal Aid Student Society of the University is set up in pursuance to Part IV Entry II of the Bar Council of India Rules on Legal Education that makes it mandatory for all 5 year law programmes to have a functional Legal Aid initiative.
-The Society is one of its own kind whose primary focus is to rendering free legal aid services to those who find themselves unable to ensure the same.
+The Legal Aid Student Society of the University is set up in pursuance to Part IV Entry II of the Bar Council of India Rules on Legal Education that makes it mandatory for all 5-year law programmes to have a functional Legal Aid initiative.
+The Society is one of its own kind whose primary focus is to render free legal aid services to those who find themselves unable to ensure the same.
 Its role, however, will be restricted only to counselling and assisting the seeker to find a suitable lawyer and there is no scope for the Society to appear before any court or tribunal whatsoever.

 4. Wellness clinic